shamim0754/SpringBatch/readme.md

 ### How to run ###

 1. using CommandLineJobRunner

-  i. by command promped
+  * by command promped
-  ii. by programming way
+  * by programming way
 2. using JobLauncher

 ### using JobLauncher ###